raghavthakar/IEEE_sample_bot/docs/readme.txt

 Obviously, to see something, you must add some objects in gazebo (like a sphere or cube)

 To view camera feed in RViz-
-Not the topic where camera feed is being published: /IEEE_sample_bot/camera/image_raw In Rviz, click on add in the bottom left corner and select Camera Expand the Camera tab and set the topic as above
+Note the topic where camera feed is being published: /IEEE_sample_bot/camera/image_raw In Rviz, click on add in the bottom left corner and select Image Expand the Image tab and set the topic as above

 In control/scripts you'll find two files: publisher